ryanjezell/audioclip/README.md

 (args) = the mp3 files you wish to manipulate.

+    NOTE: you can instead use "all" to merge / clip every mp3 file in the directory.

 The new audio file will be outputted to and /output dir which will be generated for you if not already made.